WW1 Refugees I World War I, II World War II

 Related objects

-Daugamale parish, Kalniņi.
-On the Ķekava - Jaunjelgava road (P85), on the left.
+Daugmale parish, Kalniņi.
+On the Ķekava – Jaunjelgava road (P85), on the left side.

-During World War I, the so-called Refugee Road led through Daugamale.
+During World War I, the so-called Refugee Route ran through Daugmale.
 In 1915, when German troops entered, refugees from Kurzeme and Zemgale crossed the Daugava to Riga, Vidzeme and Russia.
-In the countryside of Latvia, the refugee movement covered hundreds of thousands of people.
-A total of at least 850,000 Latvian residents went as refugees.
-The exact number of refugees is unknown, as a large number of refugees were not counted.
-Refugees went not only to Vidzeme and Latgali, but a large part traveled further to Russia, mainly to its big cities.
-Along the way, they usually lost all their livestock, including livestock, which either died on the way or were bought off by the army for a pittance.
+The refugee movement in the Latvian countryside included hundreds of thousands of people.
+In total, at least 850,000 Latvian residents went on the refugee journey.
+The exact number of refugees is unknown, because a large part of the refugees was not counted.
+The refugees went not only to Vidzeme and Latgale, but a large part took a further route to Russia, mainly to its large cities.
+Along the way, they usually lost all their belongings, including livestock, which either died on the way or were bought by the army for a small fee.

-Monument to refugees of the First World War of Kurzeme and Zemgale.
+Monument to the First World War refugees of Kurzeme and Zemgale.

-On February 17, 1933, a refugee committee met in Riga, which decided "to work as a unit at the Cēsis city parish with the aim of collecting and beautifying the graves of refugees, as well as erecting memorials in the cemeteries of Cēsis and the surrounding area".
+On February 17, 1933, a refugee committee met in Riga and decided to “operate as a unit under the Cēsis City Parish with the aim of collecting and beautifying refugee grave sites, as well as erecting memorials in the cemeteries of Cēsis and the surrounding area.”

 By May 1935, 6,883.20 lats had been donated.

-The granite steps of the Bērzaine cemetery lead to a hill, where a stele rises above the two-step base.
-A bronze cross stands out on the smooth granite surface, under which the words in bronze letters:
+In the Bērzaine cemetery, granite steps lead to a mound, where a stele rises above a two-stepped base.
+The smooth granite surface features a bronze cross, beneath which are the words in bronze letters:

 MENTION HERE